Avaiga/taipy-doc/docs/manuals/core/concepts/pipeline.md

-A `Pipeline^` is made to model an algorithm.
+A `Pipeline^` is designed to model an algorithm.
 It represents a direct acyclic graph of input, intermediate, and output data nodes linked together by tasks.
 A _pipeline_ is a set of tasks designed to perform a set of functions.

-For instance, in a typical machine learning application, we may have a _pipeline_ dedicated to preprocessing and preparing data, a _pipeline_ for computing a training model, and a _pipeline_ dedicated to scoring.
+For instance, in a typical machine learning application, we may have several pipelines: a _pipeline_ dedicated to preprocessing and preparing data, a _pipeline_ for computing a training model, and a _pipeline_ dedicated to scoring.

 !!! example "In the example"

-    We have chosen to model two pipelines.
+    We have chosen to model only two pipelines corresponding to a manufacturer having to first predict the sales forecast, then based on the sales forecast to plan its production in its plant.

     ![pipelines](../pic/pipelines.svg){ align=left }

-    First, a sales pipeline (boxed in green in the picture) containing **training** and **predict** tasks.
+    First, the sales pipeline (boxed in green in the picture) containing **training** and **predict** tasks.

     Second, a production pipeline (boxed in dark gray in the picture) containing the **planning** task.

-    In fact, the two pipelines can be customized to represent two different workflows that run independently, under different schedules (for batch execution running on a fixed schedule (e.g. every week)) or by different users (For interactive execution triggered by end-users).
+    This problem has been modeled in two pipelines - one pipeline for the forecasting algorithm and one for the production planning algorithm.
+As a consequence, the two algorithms can have two different workflows.
+They can run independently, under different schedules.
+For example, one on a fixed schedule (e.g. every week) and one on demand, interactively triggered by end-users.

 Note that the pipelines are not necessarily disjoint.